Looking Ahead: Gaza War and UK Elections

 from that point of view, I think they're going to keep him.

-I think their idea was that we're going to put him out more and show that he's in control and that, you know, go to D-Day and then come home and go to the G7.
+I think their idea was that we're going to put him out more and show that he's in control on that, you know, go to D-Day and then come home and go to the G7.
+And they just said he can't do that.

-So I think they're going to keep him under wraps, give give him one last chance, pump him up with stimulants, see if he can do a credible debate against Trump, and then go from there.
+So I think they're going to keep him under wraps, give him one last chance, pump him up with stimulants, see if he can do a credible debate against Trump, and then go from there.

 But I don't, if Trump will just not interrupt and smile and just say things like, Joe, would you like to tell the nation that you misled them on the laptop, that it really was your son's laptop, and you wound it up in conspiratorial fashion, 51 authorities, your Secretary of State, remember everybody, Anthony Blinken did this.

-Just things like that, and that will rattle him.
+And that will rattle him.
+And

 otherwise, I don't know how they get out of this.
+I really don't.

 Well, Victor,